michelleconville/hangman/README.md

 Colorama was installed and imported to change the font colour.
 Colorama was added to requirements.txt then for deployment.

-A mix of magenta, blue were used on the introduction and rules area,  green and red was used as a visual cue to users for certain feedback.
+A mix of magenta and blue were used on the introduction and rules area,  green and red was used as a visual cue to users for certain feedback.

 ## Features
 ### Game introduction screen

 The user is presented with a simple welcome screen when they open the application that tells them what the game is.
-It has four different compoments:
+It has four different components:
 1. Game title
 2. Welcome note
-3. User name request and
+3. The users name request and
 4. Input Space for the users name.

 ![game intro screen](assets/images/game-intro-screen.jpg)

 *   The user is asked to enter their name before they can play the game.
-*   The game is designed to require an input of letters at this point, if the user enters anything other than letters they will get an error message.
+*   The game is designed to require an input of letters at this point, if the user enters anything other than letters, they will get an error message.

 ![name input error](assets/images/name-input-error.jpg)